KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 The [original proposal](https://tools.ietf.org/html/draft-thomas-crypto-conditions-01) was that it would be an open-source industry-wide standard format.
 The Interledger team does not seem to have continued exploring the technology beyond the original proposal.

 Komodo, on the other hand, found the CryptoConditions concept to be intriguing.
 In 2018, Komodo adopted this open-source technology into the suite of offerings in our Antara framework.

 Our implementation uses many of the key ideas put forth by the Interledger team, and at the same time we depart in several significant ways.

-The specific details of the differences between Komodo and Interledger's versions of CryptoConditions are not necessary to understand here.
-However, those who are curious can explore the open-source code in the respective repositories.
+Those who are curious for specific details on this topic can explore the open-source code in the respective repositories.

 The important takeaway is that the Antara framework encompasses several underlying technologies, one of which is CryptoConditions (CC).
 This technology allows a developer to add arbitrary logical conditions and fulfillments to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.